-4664.free.Massie

-Date entry created or revised: 23 August 2015 Drawings or castings from: Lester Friend.
+4664.free.Massie Date entry created: 23 August 2015, last revised 11 December 2020 Drawings or castings from: Lester Friend.
 Looks somewhat like a 1936-style UP Challenger.
 Lettering: none Scale: 1:16 Owner: Ottawa's "Museum of Science & Technology" Contact: Information from the IBLS webpage.
 The Ottawa museum would know the most.

-Builder: Douglas W. Massie of Montreal, who died in 1955 Year completed: approx. 1948 Year acquired by present owner: Unknown.
+Builder: Douglas W. Massie of Montreal and the Montreal LS.
+He died in April 1955.
+Year completed: approx. 1948 Year acquired by present owner: Unknown.
 Jim Leggett reported on the Chaski Forum site in Dec.
 2012 that the loco is stored in a box at Ottawa's "Museum of Science & Technology".
 History, comments: